AmandaOliver/React16-examples/README.md

 # React 16.3

-This project aims to ilustrate the differences between the React 16.0 way of doing things and the new React 16.3 version.
+This project aims to ilustrate the differences between the old React way of doing things and the new React 16 version.

 ## Redux vs Context API